Bishal44/ML_ex3/README.md

 ## OPEN TOPICS:
 - Is there any further hint which was shared on discussion forum?
-- The report should be ppt or Word like?
-- What is the expected length of the report / ppt?
+- What is the expected length of the report?
 - ...